-On October 24, 2019, the NBA announced that Phoenix Suns center, Deandre Ayton, was suspended 25 games after he tested positive for a diuretic.
-He will be sidelined until December 17.
-Ayton said in a statement, “I want to apologize to my family, the entire Suns organization, my teammates, partners, our fans and the Phoenix community.
-This was an unintentional mistake and unfortunately I put something in my body that I was completely unaware of.
+In October 2019, the NBA announced that Phoenix Suns center, Deandre Ayton, was suspended 25 games after he tested positive for a diuretic.
+Ayton said in a statement, “I want to apologize to my family, the entire Suns organization, my teammates, partners, our fans, and the Phoenix community.
+This was an unintentional mistake and unfortunately, I put something in my body that I was completely unaware of.
 I do understand the unfortunate impact that this has on so many others, and for that I am deeply sorry.
 I’m extremely disappointed that I’ve let my team down.”
 League rules dictate that any player testing positive for a diuretic, which can potentially mask a drug test’s results, shall be deemed to have tested positive for a steroid or performance-enhancing drug and shall suffer the applicable consequences.
 Given that his suspension was without pay, Ayton forfeited more than $2.1 million.
 ESP will advise you on drug therapy before you take it to avoid incidents such as this.

-A better job of education can be accomplished by utilizing a pharmacist for live interactions rather than the sport's governing body sending out a sheet or posting on its website what is acceptable.
+A better job of education can be accomplished by utilizing a pharmacist for live interactions to answer any questions you have before you take the medication.
 The mere suspicion of doping can have a negative impact on the longevity of an athlete's career.
 EJ Sports Pharmacy can assist you in becoming thoroughly knowledgeable about the medications you take for short-term and long-term medical conditions.
 Allow ESP to provide you the personal attention you deserve.